 - Using a paring knife, remove the half-moon shaped piece of cartiledge from the end of the loin nearest the shoulder, then score the fat just deep enough to penetrate it with a cross-hatch pattern to help it render.

-- Season the rack all over with salt, then place on a sheet of parchment large enough to wrap it up into a package.
+- Season the rack all over with salt, pepper and thyme, then place on a sheet of parchment large enough to wrap it up into a package.
 Apply the bolete mushroom rub, turning the rack over in the powder to help it adhere.

 - Put the rack bone-side down on the parchment, then sprinkle any remaining mushroom powder over the top.
 The amount of mushroom rub should seem excessive, but will help form the delicious crust you want.